2024–25 Minnesota State Mavericks men's ice hockey season: Playoffs

-By the start of the CCHA tournament, Minnesota State sat at #17 in the national rankings despite possessing a stellar 23–8–3 record.
-MSU knew that a conference championship was the only real way the team could return to the national tournament and entered their series with Lake Superior State with a determination to do just that.
-Tracy's outstanding play during the regular season continued into the postseason but it was Zach Krajnik who proved to be the hero of the first game.
+By the start of the CCHA tournament, Minnesota State sat at #17 in the national rankings despite possessing a 23–8–3 record.
+MSU knew that a conference championship was the only way the team could return to the national tournament, Entering their series with Lake Superior State, Tracy's outstanding play during the regular season continued into the postseason, but it was Zach Krajnik who proved to be the hero of the first game.
 In his final playoff run with the Mavs, Krajnik entered the game with just 1 goal on the season but he tripled that total in the first period.
-The defense held the Lakers back during a furious second period and kept the lead for the rest of the game.
-After lake State pulled their goaltender, Krajnik was sent onto the ice and he finished off the game with the only hat-trick of his college career.
+The defense held the Lakers back during the second period and kept the lead for the rest of the game.
+After Lake Superior State pulled their goaltender, Krajnik was sent onto the ice and he finished off the game with the only hat-trick of his college career.

-The rematch saw Lake Superior twice take the lead but Krajnik, again, came to the rescue to tie the match just 15 seconds after the second LSSU marker.
-Evan Murr, the all-around star on the Mavericks' blueline, gave his team their first lead shortly afterwards and then joined the rest of the team in slowing down the Lakers and stopping any further goals from being scored.
-The win sent MSU into the semifinal round where they found that they had risen up to 15th in the rankings.
+The rematch saw Lake Superior twice take the lead but Krajnik tied the match just 15 seconds after the second LSSU marker.
+Evan Murr, the all-around star on the Mavericks' blue line, gave his team their first lead shortly afterwards and then joined the rest of the team in slowing down the Lakers and stopping any further goals from being scored.
+The win sent MSU into the semifinal round and brought them to 15th in the rankings.
 While 16 teams did qualify for the tournament, MSU was not yet above the cut line because both the CCHA and Atlantic Hockey America champions would be guaranteed entry and, since no other team in either conference was ranked ahead of the Mavericks, they needed to be ranked at least 14th to earn an at-large bid.